What Did Barbary Pirates Really Want?

 The book points out that between 1573 and 1644, there was a constant stream of attacks from Spaniards, Portuguese, Maltese, English, and other Christian powers on North African cities and trade routes.

-In the 16th century, as Spanish and Portuguese forces gained the upper hand with better technology, they terrorized the African coasts.”
+16th century military revolution gave the Spanish and Portuguese forces the upper hand against the North African corsairs.
 Thousands of Muslims were imprisoned, marked, and chained on warships from Malta, Italy, and France.
 Just in the first decade of the 17th century, over 5,500 Muslim captives were held in Venice and Malta.

 A Cycle of Retaliation

-The idea of innocent Europeans being victimized by Muslim pirates falls apart when we look closer.
-Even European captives acknowledged the role of their own countries in provoking these attacks.
-An English captive named John Rollins admitted that the Algerians mistreated the English captives because the English fleet had tried to set fire to the Algerian harbor months before.
+The idea of innocent Europeans being victimized by Muslim pirates falls apart when we dig deeper into historical accounts.
+An English captive named John Rollins said that the Algerians mistreated the English captives because the English fleet had tried to set fire to the Algerian harbor months before.

 In an extraordinary exchange, the Algerian ruler wrote directly to King James I of England in 1624, saying: “Your majesty's subjects did take some Moors and Turks, and now our captains did take certain Englishmen and sold them, which if your majesty shall be pleased to send us the Moors and the Turks, we shall suddenly and out of hand put the Christians at liberty.”